ilya-dyaglev/echotype/README.md

 4. **Push** to the branch: `git push origin feature/YourFeature`.
 5. **Open** a pull request.

-Please make sure your code adheres to the project's coding standards and includes appropriate tests.
+Please ensure your code adheres to the project's coding standards and includes appropriate documentation and tests.

 ---